Bobby Shantz: Legacy and honors

-Ambler, Pennsylvania has officially proclaimed September 26, 2025, as "Bobby Shantz Day" in honor of Mr. Shantz's 100th birthday.
+Ambler, Pennsylvania proclaimed September 26, 2025, as "Bobby Shantz Day" in honor of Shantz's 100th birthday.

 Personal life

 His younger brother Billy Shantz also became a professional baseball player, at catcher, and later a coach with the New York Yankees.
 Even after becoming professional baseball players, both sons kept in regular contact with their father to let him know how they were doing.
-Shantz’s father Wilmer died while attending a 1964 exhibition basketball game in which Shantz was playing.
+Shantz's father Wilmer died while attending a 1964 exhibition basketball game in which Shantz was playing.

-Shantz is married to Shirley Vogel, and they have four children, Bobby, born in 1954, followed by Kathy, Teddy, and Danny, born in 1965.
+Shantz was married to Shirley Vogel, and they had four children, Bobby, born in 1954, followed by Kathy, Teddy, and Danny, born in 1965.
+Shirley died on May 11, 2026, following 76 years of marriage.

 Shantz became the last surviving player who played for the Philadelphia Athletics after the death of Bill Harrington in 2022, and the last living player to debut in MLB in the 1940s after the death of Tommy Brown in 2025.
 Shantz is the last living player to have played for long-time MLB manager Connie Mack.
-Following the death of Art Schallock in March 6, 2025, Shantz became the second-oldest living MLB player after Bill Greason, and the oldest living World Series champion.
+Following the death of Art Schallock on March 6, 2025, Shantz became the second-oldest living MLB player after Bill Greason, and the oldest living World Series champion.

 According to an interview with The Athletic, as of August 2025, Shantz lives in Ambler, Pennsylvania with his wife Shirley.
 They own a dog named Jake.
 He formerly operated a bowling alley and a dairy bar in nearby Chalfont, Pennsylvania, with his former Athletics teammate, Joe Astroth.
 In his younger years, he enjoyed playing golf.
 Health limitations include a bad hip, and he can no longer travel, but overall, he "feels good".
 He frequently watches baseball on television.